ozanarkancan/ReGROUND/README.md

 * This image is not complete due to the cuda and ros requirements.
 You should add to created overlay image or create that image and complete the setup.

-* You can dowload the created overlay image from (here)[http://ai.ku.edu.tr/download/reground/overlay.simg] .
+* You can dowload the created overlay image from [here](http://ai.ku.edu.tr/download/reground/overlay.simg) .

 * Connect to the container with the overlayed image.
-Don't forget to bind your cuda and cudnn paths
+Don't forget to bind your cuda and cudnn paths.
 ```
 singularity shell --bind <your cuda path>:/usr/local/cuda,<your cudnn path>:/opt/cudnn --overlay overlay.simg --nv RG.simg
 ```